Each vocation is a mystery: each man goes through these stages differently.

 2. The time of doubts

 You think about it from time to time, but not every day.
-The idea comes up at Mass, when praying at night or when someone mentions it.
-But you think: “Surely it’s not for me,” “I don’t need anything else,” “I already go to Mass and pray a little”...
-“Being a layperson is not a vocation” or “I will marry like everyone else”
+The idea appears at Mass, when praying at night, or when someone mentions it.
+But you think: “Surely it’s not for me,” “I don’t need anything else,” “I already go to Mass and pray some”… “Being a layperson is not a vocation” or “I’ll get married like everyone else.”

 You realize that this call does not go away, even if you try.
 You give in and stop avoiding it.
-You begin to pray more, grow in faith and seek help from a spiritual director.
-Likewise, you find Christ in your brother and in those in need and open yourself to concrete self-giving to others.
-You begin to fight the spiritual battle of surrendering to God’s will; some days you win the battle and other days you lose.
-In this stage you discover a different peace, one that is born from deepening your interior life and bringing Christ into every aspect of your life.
-Here you learn to overcome fears: the fear of missing out, of not being enough or of being labeled a “saint.”
+You begin to pray more, to grow in faith, and to seek help from a spiritual director.
+Likewise, you find Christ in your brother and in those in need; you open yourself to concrete self-giving to others.
+You begin to fight the spiritual battle of surrendering to God’s will; some days you win the battle and other days you lose it.
+In this stage you discover a distinct peace, one that is born from deepening your interior life and bringing Christ into every aspect of your life.
+Here you learn to overcome fears: the fear of missing out, of not being enough, or of being labeled a “saint.”

-You may still not find peace and confirmation; you discover that your fears are about the priesthood or religious life: celibacy, loneliness, public speaking, being a good priest… you face them and feel the joy of serving God and others.
+Even if you do not yet find peace and confirmation, you discover that your fears are of the priesthood or religious life: celibacy, loneliness, public speaking, being a good priest… you face them and feel the joy of serving God and others.
 Your desire to serve others grows and you experience happiness while serving.

 4. Confirmation

-You move forward toward giving yourself to God’s will.
-After praying, informing yourself and participating in retreats, you feel peace and confirm God’s call to leave everything.
+You are moving forward toward surrender to God’s will.
+After praying, informing yourself, and participating in retreats, you feel peace and you confirm God’s call to leave everything.

 Your spiritual director tells you that you have the signs and qualifications.
-The essential element is understanding that discernment cannot progress further outside the seminary or novitiate; you are simply going in circles.
+The essential element is to understand that discernment cannot advance further outside the seminary or the novitiate; you are simply going around in circles.

 5. Living the call.